 The Ridgely Residence, 600 Beach Drive NE – Dentist Roy Ridgely, builder of this home, was an “ardent booster of the Sunshine City”.
 He established the Eureka Stone and Paving Company, a pioneer in the concrete business in St. Petersburg.
 His Craftsman style home is an excellent example of the rusticated concrete block manufactured by his company.

 The Robert West House (Pineapple House), 101 6th Avenue NE – This is the 1912 home of Robert West who designed the first concrete bridge and first concrete sea wall in St. Petersburg.
-His design talents were also applied to the first City-owned gas plant, and plans for building and financing the City’s road system.
+His design talents were also applied to the first City-owned gas plant, and plans for building and financing the city’s road system.

 The Boyce Guest House, 635 Bay Street NE – Built in the mid to late teens, this vernacular style residence provided tourists with comfortable accommodations for twenty years following World War II.
 Almost thirty years later, the daughter of the earlier hosts and her husband, purchased the home and established the Sunset Bay Inn.
-Today it is once again a private home.

 The Thomas Whitted House, 656 1st Street N – Thomas Whitted, the builder of this 1911 vernacular style house, owned the largest lumber supply business in St. Petersburg.
 He and his wife, Julia, raised eleven children, one of whom was Albert who became an aviator and operated the first commercial charter air flights out of St. Petersburg’s airport (later named after him).